-New classes of solution are emerging all the time in manufacturing.
+New classes of solutions are emerging all the time in manufacturing.

 Recently, systems of engagement have popped up as a method for augmenting traditional systems of record.